 Set: Is similar to Blink in that you are matching cards by various characteristics.
 Set uses four characteristics (shape, color, pattern and number) compared to Blink’s three characteristics.
 However, you can remove some cards and play with just three characteristics if an easier level is needed.
 Cards are laid out on the table and players compete to find sets of three based on the characteristics.
 In our family, we play cooperatively, all working together to find sets of three.
 Suggested for ages 6 to adult.

 This is the ability to pick out important information in a busy background.
 You use this skill when finding something you lost or looking for information on the page of a book or a screen.
-Qwirkle (shown above) is a great game for this.
+Qwirkle (shown above) is a great game for this, as well as these activities:

 Puzzles: Jigsaw puzzles are great for children to strengthen their visual skills.
 It is important to use trial and error to pick a puzzle with a small enough number of pieces that your child will feel confident in completing it and doesn’t lose interest.
 Ravensburger is a great quality brand with heave duty pieces and this dinosaur puzzle is a fun one to start with to see if your child may need less or more pieces.
 Suggested for 8 years and up.